Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 A nice place in the summer!
 The Marzili pool is an outdoor pool where you can take a dip!
 There are also a few restaurants and bars to have a snack and drink!

-Here’s how I visited Bern in Switzerland.spent A BIG thank you to Frank and Ursina who warmly showed me the city during my stay in Bern.
+Here’s how I visited Bern in Switzerland.
+It’s a quiet city but still rather popular in Switzerland.
+You can also go off the beaten path in Switzerland.
+A BIG thank you to Frank and Ursina who warmly showed me the city during my stay in Bern.
 It’s a really quiet city.
 Two days are enough to visit Bern.